Algebraic periodic points of transcendental entire functions: Introduction

 Let $D$ be a subset of $\C$.
 Recall that a function $f:D\to\C$ is called \emph{transcendental} if the only two-variable polynomial $P\in\C[x,y]$ such that $P(z,f(z))=0$ for all $z\in D$ is the zero polynomial.
 For the purposes of this article, let us define a \emph{Mahler function} to be a transcendental entire function $f:\C\to\C$ with the property that

 where $\overline\Q$ denotes the field of the algebraic numbers, i.e., the algebraic closure of $\Q$ in $\C$.
-If $f$ is a Mahler function and $K$ is a dense subset of $\C$ such that $\overline{K\cap\overline\Q}=\C$ (for instance $K=\Q[i]$), we say that $f$ is \emph{defined over K} if every coefficient of the Taylor series
+If $f$ is a Mahler function and $K$ is a subset of $\C$ such that $K\cap\overline\Q$ is dense in $\C$ (for instance, $K=\Q(i)$), we say that $f$ is \emph{defined over K} if every coefficient of the Taylor series

 belongs to $K$.
 This terminology is motivated by a question posed by Mahler \cite{mahler}*{p.
 53} in 1976: \textit{Does there exist a transcendental entire function $f$ for which \eqref{Qbar_invariance} holds, and such that every coefficient of its Taylor series is rational?} Mahler mentions that the answer seems to be unknown even if the coefficients are allowed to be arbitrary \emph{complex} numbers.